Aviacsa: Low-cost era (2007–2009)

 On January 1, 2007, seriously affected by competition from the recently launched Interjet, VivaAerobus and Volaris, Aviacsa began marketing as a low-cost airline, ending service to Chicago, Houston, Los Angeles and Miami, focusing instead on the Mexican domestic market.

 Suspension era (2009–2011)

 On June 3, 2009, the Mexican government grounded 25 of Aviacsa's 26 aircraft, for maintenance irregularities.
 The airline appealed this ruling citing, among other things, reports from the FAA and third-party inspectors, which had deemed the airline to be safe.

 On July 6, 2009, the Mexican government again grounded the airline, for the third time in five weeks, over claims that the airline owed over 292 million pesos (about $22 million) in fees for use of Mexican airspace.
 Aviacsa officials accused the government of trying to put them out of business in response to pressure from other Mexican airlines.
-Some of Aviacsa's routes are now being served by Aeromexico Connect and Interjet.
+Some of Aviacsa's routes are now being served by Aeromexico Connect.

 Although Aviacsa was slated to resume operations, on May 4, 2011, it announced that ticket sales would not continue, casting doubt on the airline's future.